EXPLAINER: What was behind a jet's diversion to Belarus? - WTMJ

 The diversion of a Ryanair flight to Lithuania by Belarus, leading to the arrest of an opposition journalist who was a passenger, has sparked international outrage and calls for tough sanctions against the former Soviet nation.

-Here is a look at what happened in the sky over Belarus and the aftermath of the incident.
+Here is a look at what happened in the sky over Belarus and its aftermath.

 WHAT HAPPENED ON THE FLIGHT?